 For example, #blogchat hosted by Mack Collier is a weekly twitter chat which talks about blogging.

 Using Tweetbinders you can analyze a twitter chat to see who is engaged in the conversation, who is most influential, what tweets were shared, what links are shared etc. The term ‘binder’ is used within the product to discuss a grouping.

 It’s like having a file system with binders.

 You separate information out into categories that make sense.

-The following shows the people in the tweetchat that were the most active for one held recently and it also shows who’s tweets got the most reach (seen by the most people).
+The following shows stats for the people in the tweetchat that were the most active and it separates them by different criteria.
 This can be very useful to find a group of people that are worth following based on their interest in a topic relevant to your business.

 You can then filter the conversation to see what links were shared out, retweets, images etc. The following shows a filtered view of tweets with only links included.
 This can be useful to see what content people are referencing within their tweets.

 You can also view overall analytics which shows you the total tweets related to a conversation over a period, retweets, links etc.